-Belly fat busting is our focus here because of the harmful effects belly fat can have on your overall health and its status as a risk factor for type 2 diabetes and heart disease.
-Remember that by following our advice and eating a balanced and nutritious diet with regular exercise, you can and will see vast improvements in your physique.
+Belly fat busting is our focus here, because of the harmful effects it can have on your overall health and its status as a risk factor for type 2 diabetes and heart disease.
+Remember that by following our advice and eating a balanced and nutritious diet with regular exercise, you can and will, see vast improvements in your physique.

-In this post we gave you the lowdown on 5 foods to eat to lose your belly fat and these were:
+In an earlier post we gave you the lowdown on 5 foods to eat to lose your belly fat, these were:

-Here are 5 more foods you NEED to add to your diet…
+Here are 5 more foods to eat to lose belly fat…

-Coconut oil is as a great alternative to other cooking oils which often have high levels of processed saturated fat, such as vegetable oil and sunflower oil.
-Coconut oil though still high in fat, is high in natural saturated fats.
-It can help to increase the healthy cholesterol (known as HDL) in the body and in lowering your cholesterol, it promotes heart health, and can lower the risk of heart disease.
-It should not be consumed excessively but can be a valuable element of a healthy, balanced diet when used in moderation.
+Coconut oil acts as a great alternative to other cooking oils, which often have high levels of processed saturated fat, such as vegetable oil and sunflower oil.
+Coconut oil, though still high in fat, is high in natural saturated fats.
+It can help to increase the healthy cholesterol (known as HDL) in the body, and in lowering your "bad" cholesterol.
+It promotes heart health, and can lower the risk of heart disease.
+It should not be consumed excessively, but can be a valuable element of a healthy, balanced diet when used in moderation.

-Tip: The coconut oil which you use for cooking has many other uses, it is great for skin and hair!
+Tip: Coconut oil that you use for cooking has many other uses, it is also great for skin and hair!

-Sometimes known as “good” bacteria, probiotics have been found to play a role in weight regulation, as they ensure you have the right balance of bacteria in your gut which can help with weight loss, including helping you get rid of stubborn belly fat.
-You can try probiotic yoghurt or an advanced supplement like Digest Gold plus Probiotics.
+Sometimes known as “good” bacteria, probiotics have been found to play a role in weight regulation, as they ensure you have the right balance of bacteria in your gut and can help with weight loss.
+Thereby, helping you get rid of stubborn belly fat!
+You can try probiotic yogurt or an advanced supplement.
 As well as the fat loss benefits, the health benefits include improved gut health and enhanced immune function.

-We saved the best until last and did you know that avocados are not just tasty?
+We saved the best until last, and did you know avocados are not just delicious?
 They contain lots of heart-healthy mono-unsaturated fats and are an excellent source of soluble fiber (between 11 and 17 grams per avocado) meaning they will keep you fuller for longer.
-Avocado toast is a favorite but have you tried eggs baked in avocado?
-Just as delicious, which is great news for our belly fat and our avo cravings.
+Avocado toast is a favorite, but have you tried eggs baked in avocado?
+Just as delicious... which is great news for our belly fat and our avo cravings!